stacks-network/docs/_core/naming/comparison.md

 [1] Requires support in higher-level applications.
 These systems are not aware of the existence of namespaces/TLDs at the protocol level.

-[2] Blockstack Core destroys the underlying blockchain token to pay for registration fees when there is no pay-to-namespace-creator address set in the name's namespace.
+[2] Stacks Blockchain destroys the underlying blockchain token to pay for registration fees when there is no pay-to-namespace-creator address set in the name's namespace.
 This has the effect of making the blockchain miners' holdings slightly more valuable.